Week 6: In-Class#

 menu = ["pasta", "pizza", "salad", "soup", "steak", "chicken", "sandwich"]

-Write code that uses the menu list and another variable dish, and assigns is_available to True if it’s possible to order the dish at this restaurant, or False if it’s not.
-For example, dish = "pasta" should assign True, and dish = "burger" should assign False.
+Write code that given menu and dish, assigns the variable is_available to True if it’s possible to order the dish at this restaurant, or False if it’s not.
+For example, given dish = "pasta" should evaluate is_available to True, and dish = "burger" should give False.

 Now, write a function which_available that takes two lists, menu and desired_dishes, and returns a list of booleans indicating which of the desired dishes are available.
 For example: